 Default MIME Types

 Only the MIME types listed in the Virus Scanner configuration are scanned by the CloudGen Firewall.
 The firewall comes with a preconfigured list <factory-default-mime-types> that includes all application/* MIME types.
-To also scan content for which no MIME type is available, add <no-mime-types> to the list.
+To also scan content for which no MIME type is available, add <no-mime-type> to the list.
 To exempt specific MIME types from virus scanning, enter the MIME type with a prepended "!".
 E.g., !application/mapi-http